-The purchases made by visitors to the Bay Area in 2017 generated nearly \$2.8 billion of business revenue to hotels, restaurants, retail outlets, entertainment establishments and local transportation firms.
+The purchases made by visitors to the Bay Area in 2021 generated nearly \$4.6 billion of business revenue to hotels, restaurants, retail outlets, entertainment establishments and local transportation firms.
 The distribution of the business revenue by visitor sector industry is shown in Exhibit III-5.
-As this exhibit demonstrates, local hotels received \$1.4 billion due to visitors using the Airport, while restaurants received \$626.8 million in sales as a result of visitors using Oakland International Airport.
-About \$377.5 million was spent on local retail purchases by visitors using the Airport, while visitors spent \$221.5 million on local recreational and entertainment activities and \$139.2 million on local transportation services.
+As this exhibit demonstrates, local hotels received \$1.5 billion in revenue due to visitors using the airport, while restaurants received \$789.3 million in sales as a result of visitors using Oakland International Airport.
+Another \$418.6 million was spent on tours, sightseeing, and activities using Oakland International Airport, while visitors using Oakland International Airport, while visitors using Oakland International Airport \$699.7 million at local retail stores and \$471.3 million on local transportation.
+Visitors using Oakland International Airport \$668.4 million in local entertainment in CY 2021.